Odisha to begin online education for class 10 students of govt schools

 Decision on whether to extend lockdown or not in Mizoram to be taken today

-To begin with, students of government schools who are going to be promoted to Class 10 this year will be imparted online education and they have been advised to be prepared for digital lesions, states School and Mass Education Minister Samir Ranjan Dash told PTI.
+To begin with, students of government schools who are going to be promoted to Class 10 this year will be imparted online education and they have been advised to be prepared for digital lessons, states School and Mass Education Minister Samir Ranjan Dash told PTI.

 Emphasising that the students must remain indoors as part of precautionary steps against COVID-19, he said, they have been asked to pursue online studies as courses remained incomplete due to closure of educational institutions following the coronavirus outbreak.